 What is the minimum wage in Montana?

-The minimum wage rate in Montana is currently $8.50, which is $1.25 higher than the federal minimum wage rate of $7.25 per hour.
-Montana’s hourly rate increase went into effect on January 1, 2019.
+The Montana minimum wage increased in 2020 and is currently set at $8.65, which is $1.40 higher than the federal minimum wage rate of $7.25 per hour.

 In 2006, Montana residents voted to raise the minimum wage and adjust the rate annually for inflation.
 Using the Consumer Price Index for urban consumers, or CPI-U, a new minimum wage rate is calculated each year.